 In this lesson, we discussed the theological tensions that arise in verse 13 with the phrase “he who endures to the end will be saved.”
 Then, we take time to examine the historical context of Jesus’ prophecy regarding the “abomination of desolation.”
 We remember Daniel’s prophecy and its fulfillment in 167 B.C.; we remember Jesus’ prophecy and its fulfillment ca. 66-68 B.C.; and then we discuss how another “abomination of desolation” poses a VERY REAL THREAT in the life of every Christian—even today in the 21st century.

-Laura Zielke is a deep thinker and Bible scholar.
+Laura Zielke (ZELL-key) is a deep thinker and Bible scholar.
 She is not afraid to question tradition and challenges people to evaluate their beliefs according to the Scriptures.
 Laura earned her M-Div. from Midwestern Baptist Theological Seminary with an emphasis on Biblical Studies, Archaeology, and Languages.
 She has been blessed to serve as a lay leader in local churches for more than thirty years.
-Having been recognized as an outstanding leader, teacher, and entrepreneur, Laura currently serves on the boards of two non-profit organizations: Triad Ladder of Hope (fighting human trafficking) and Shield Your Faith (apologetics ministry).
-She and her husband of 20 years have one 14-year old son who is in the 9th grade and homeschooled.
+Having been recognized as an outstanding leader, teacher, and entrepreneur, Laura serves as the Community Manager for the Nonprofit Leadership Lab (an organization dedicated to helping nonprofit leaders worldwide accomplish their mission), and she is on the board of directors at Shield Your Faith (an apologetics ministry).
+She and her husband of 21 years have one son who is in the 10th grade and homeschooled.
 Laura is an INTJ on the Meyers-Briggs Personality Type Indicator, and enjoys helping people discover more about themselves, the Lord, and their purpose in life.
 Connect with her on social media: @thezwomann (Facebook, Instagram, Twitter, and Pinterest).

-Acts Anointing Authenticity barabbas betrayal Bible book review Call to Ministry Christmas crucifixion denial devotional Doing hard things end times Gethsemane Holy Spirit Holy Week Homeschooling Human Trafficking Jesus Judas Leadership Lord's Supper Luke Mark MBTI mystery Parenting Passion Pentecost Personality Pesher Peter pilate prayer prophecy Resurrection Salvation Second Temple Spiritual Disciplines spiritual growth United States Waiting women Women in Leadership
+Acts Anointing Authenticity betrayal Bible book review brave Call to Ministry coloring crucifixion denial devotional Doing hard things early church end times Gethsemane Holy Spirit Holy Week Homeschooling Human Trafficking Jesus Judas Leadership Lord's Supper Luke Mark MBTI Parenting Passion Pentecost Personality Pesher Peter pilate prayer prophecy Resurrection Salvation Sanhedrin Second Temple Spiritual Disciplines spiritual growth Waiting women Women in Leadership